2nd ‘Amazing Tree’ designated at Washington Regional Medical Center

 FAYETTEVILLE, Ark.
-(KNWA) — Washington Regional Medical Center celebrates the designation of an elm tree on its grounds on Friday, November 22.
+(KFTA) — Washington Regional Medical Center celebrates the designation of an elm tree on its grounds on Friday, November 22.

 The City of Fayetteville’s Urban Forestry staff, advisory board, and member of the Center celebrate only the second “Amazing Tree” of the city.